jaffarkeikei/Flash-spurhacks/docs/ai-design.md

     end
 ```

-The AI components integrate with the rest of the FlashSettle platform as follows:
+The AI components integrate with the rest of the Flash platform as follows:

 1. **Transaction Initiation**: When a new payment is created, the Transaction Orchestrator requests predictions from the AI services.